Command line interface (CLI)

 $ nextflow -c nxf.config COMMAND [arg...]

-option allows us to update the config in an additive manner.
-For hard override,
+The -c option is used to append a new configuration to the default configuration.
+The -c option allows us to update the config in an additive manner.
+For hard override, refer to the -C option.

 $ nextflow -c nxf.config run nextflow-io/hello